AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 * *[!UICONTROL Search Network Only]:* Shows ads on the search network, which includes [!DNL Google] search results and, optionally, search partner sites.
 You must specify keywords for each ad group.

 * *[!UICONTROL Search with Display Select]:* Shows ads on the search network (which includes [!DNL Google] search results and, optionally, search partner sites) and potentially shows ads on display network sites.
 On the display network, [!DNL Google Ads] displays your ads selectively using automated bidding, regardless of the campaign's bid strategy.
-For search ads, you must specify keywords for each ad group; for display ads, you must specify placements and optionally can specify keywords for each ad group.
+For search ads, specify keywords for each ad group; for display ads, specify placements and optionally specify keywords for each ad group.

 * *[!UICONTROL Shopping Network]:* Shows product ads, which [!DNL Google] generates automatically based on your products in [!DNL Google Merchant Center] on [!DNL Google Shopping], the area next to [!DNL Google] search results (separate from text ads), and (optionally) search partner websites.
 For each ad group in the campaign, you can specify product groups to advertise.